telefonicaid/iotagent-json/README.md

 The following sections show the available options in detail.

 ### Testing

 [Mocha](http://visionmedia.github.io/mocha/) Test Runner + [Chai](http://chaijs.com/) Assertion Library + [Sinon](http://sinonjs.org/) Spies, stubs.

 The test environment is preconfigured to run [BDD](http://chaijs.com/api/bdd/) testing style with `chai.expect` and `chai.should()` available globally while executing tests, as well as the [Sinon-Chai](http://chaijs.com/plugins/sinon-chai) plugin.

 Module mocking during testing can be done with [proxyquire](https://github.com/thlorenz/proxyquire)

+#### Requirements

+All the tests are designed to test end to end scenarios, and there are some requirements for its current execution:
+- Mosquitto v1.3.5 server running
+- MongoDB v3.x server running

+#### Execution

 To run tests, type
 ```bash